How it works

 Although these occasions are rare, they can happen.
 And you might need a plan to mitigate these risks.
 As Divertizer was developed with a health care environment in mind, these aspects are all addressed in the design phase.

 If for whatever reason your Divertizer fails, you still have access to your SIM card.
-Just take the SIM card out and put it into an old GSM phone and divert the calls to the one on duty.
-Just make sure you have an old phone (with charger:-) lying in a drawer in case someone needs to divert the calls manually.
+Just take the SIM card out and put it into another GSM phone and divert the calls to the one on duty.
+Just make sure you have a spare phone (with charger:-) lying in a drawer in case someone needs to divert the calls manually.

 Another option would be, to see if and how you can divert calls on the website of the provider of the SIM card.
 Someone with access to that website would also be capable of manually diverting calls if the Divertizer fails.